Skip to Content

 Higher grit sandpaper produces a high sheen level and lower grits produce a lower sheen level.

-How to Apply Odie’s Oil on Epoxy Table
+How to Apply Odie’s Oil on Epoxy Wood Table

 It is important to thoroughly mix the oil to a consistency close to honey.